cipo-research/dd_Django_Patents_DB/README.md

 # Work-in Progress
 We are working on developing a system that will continuously and automatically update our database with the weekly XML data so that the data accessible by the API is always up-to date.

+# Trademarks DB
+The folder "trademarksdb" contains files that compose the database architecture as listed in the data dictionary: https://ised-isde.canada.ca/site/canadian-intellectual-property-office/en/trademarks-researcher-datasets-data-dictionary

+It is important to note that these model files have never been tested before, as the rest of the api needs to be built first.
+Please keep this in mind when loading data, as some issues may be due to small bugs in the table rules & restrictions.